eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-08-mass-matrix-benchmarks.md

 ### Effective Samples per Second

-This tabulates the number of effective samples drawn by each mass matrix adaptation method for each model.
+This tabulates the number of effective samples drawn by each adaptation method for each model.

 |            |**`mvnormal`**|**`lrnormal`**|**`stoch_vol`**|**`gp`**|**`eight`**|**`baseball`**
 |:-----------|-------------:|-------------:|--------------:|-------:|----------:|------------:|